andrewflowers/how-to-make-mistakes-in-R/README.md

 I’m looking for all types, ranging from the dead-simple, beginner-level screwups to the subtle, advanced bugs you’ve encountered.
 Here are a few examples of mistakes I plan to address:

-- Function masking due to conflicting pacakges (e.g., dplyr and plyr)
+- Function masking due to conflicting packages (e.g., dplyr and plyr)
 - Repeatedly typing `stringsAsFactors = FALSE`
 - The default `table()` function masking NA values
 - Not using piping (`%>%`) to improve code readability